- Movie Reviews

 Children aged eight to thirteen are most likely to be frightened by realistic threats and dangers, violence or threat of violence and / or stories in which children are hurt or threatened.

-There are no other scenes in this movie that would upset children of this age, but some of the scenes described above are quite graphic and could be scary for some children at the younger end of this age group.
+There are no other scenes in this movie that are likely to upset children of this age, but some of the scenes described above are quite graphic and could be scary for some children at the younger end of this age group.

 Children over the age of thirteen are most likely to be frightened by realistic physical harm or threats, molestation or sexual assault and / or threats from aliens or the occult.

-Children over the age of thirteen will probably enjoy this movie.
+Children over the age of thirteen are likely to enjoy this movie.

 There are some sexual references in this movie, including: